SMerrony/aghast/docs/DesignThoughts.md

 Events have a source device/integration, event name, and optional Value.

 All Events are sent to an 'event manager' which forwards copies of Events to any subscribers.
-Integrations, Devices and Automations may all subscribe to Events.
+Integrations and Automations may subscribe to Events.

 Events do not persist, and if there are no subscribers for an Event when it is published it simply disappears.
 Events cannot be queried - that is why Device Values (below) may be requested.

 Automations subscribe to Events using the "event" configuration which specifies the source and specific event:
 ```
-event = { from = "<sourceName>", name = "<eventName>"}
+[event]
+  integration = "Time"
+  deviceType = "Events"
+  deviceName = "TimedEvent"
+  eventName = "TenBeforeWork"
 ```

 ### Values